citp/privacy-policy-historical/l/le/lea/learnupon.com.md

 6.1 By consenting to our processing your personal data in line with this Privacy Policy you are giving us permission to process your personal data specifically for the purposes identified.

 6.2 You may withdraw consent at any time by providing an unambiguous indication of your wishes by which you, by a statement or by a clear affirmative action, signify withdrawal of consent to the processing of personal data relating to you.
-If you have any queries relating to withdrawing your consent please contact LearnUpon’s Compliance Manager using the contact details set out below.
+If you have any queries relating to withdrawing your consent please contact LearnUpon’s Data Protection Officer using the contact details set out below.

 6.3 Withdrawal of consent shall be without effect to the lawfulness of processing based on consent before its withdrawal.